synvara/aider-mcp-server/README.md

 - `relative_readonly_files` (list of strings, optional): A list of file paths (relative to the `current_working_dir`) that Aider can read for context but cannot modify.
 Defaults to an empty list `[]`.
 - `model` (string, optional): The primary AI model Aider should use for generating code.
 Defaults to `"gemini/gemini-2.5-pro-exp-03-25"`.
 You can use the `list_models` tool to find other available models.
 - `editor_model` (string, optional): The AI model Aider should use for editing/refining code, particularly when using architect mode.
 If not provided, the primary `model` might be used depending on Aider's internal logic.
 Defaults to `None`.
-- `use_architect` (boolean, optional): Whether to use Aider's architect mode, which often involves a planning step before coding.
-Defaults to `True`.
-- `use_git` (boolean, optional): Whether Aider should interact with the git repository (e.g., for context or diffs).
-Defaults to `True`.

 **Example Usage (within an MCP request):**